-Alzheimer’s Disease Treatment Center
+Alzheimer’s Disease Treatment Center in Chapel Hill

 If you struggle with Alzheimer’s, our certified Neurofeedback doctors at Leigh Brain & Spine can perform the proper testing needed in order to create a treatment plan for a better way of life.